The Ref

-The Ref (Hostile Hostages in some countries) is a 1994 American Christmas black comedy crime film directed by Ted Demme, written by Richard LaGravenese and Marie Weiss, and starring Denis Leary, Judy Davis, and Kevin Spacey.
+The Ref (Hostile Hostages in some countries) is a 1994 American black comedy film directed by Ted Demme, written by Richard LaGravenese and Marie Weiss, and starring Denis Leary, Judy Davis, and Kevin Spacey.
 The plot centers on a burglar who, while evading capture from the police, is forced to take a bickering, dysfunctional family hostage on Christmas Eve.
 The burglar finds himself having to act as a de facto marriage counselor, or "referee", between the squabbling husband and wife, a situation that becomes more complicated when the husband's relatives drop by for Christmas dinner.

-The film was released on March 11, 1994 and was a box office disappointment, though positive reviews praised its dark humor, dialogue, and performances.
+The film was released by Buena Vista Pictures Distribution on March 11, 1994 and was a box office disappointment, though positive reviews praised its dark humor, dialogue, and performances.
 It later found a wider audience through home video and cable television airings, becoming a cult movie and an alternative to traditional Christmas movies during the holiday season.

 Plot

 On Christmas Eve in an affluent Connecticut hamlet, Lloyd and Caroline Chasseur are in a marriage counseling session with therapist Dr. Wong.
 Caroline has had an affair, and Lloyd is miserable and blames the behavioral problems of their 15-year-old son Jesse on his wife's coddling of him.
 Caroline, meanwhile, calls out Lloyd for his inability to stand up to his domineering mother, Rose.

-In the same town, cat burglar Gus is in the midst of stealing jewelry from a mansion.
-His plan goes awry when he accidentally sets off the alarm and is chased out by a guard dog.
+In the same town, cat burglar Gus is stealing jewelry from a mansion.
+His plan goes awry when he sets off the alarm and is chased out by a guard dog.
 His getaway car, driven by his partner Murray, is no longer there.
 At a convenience store, he runs into Lloyd and Caroline and takes them hostage, ordering them to drive him to their house.
-Along the way, Caroline and Lloyd keep arguing, with Gus having to repeatedly intercede and tell them to shut up.
+Along the way, Caroline and Lloyd keep arguing, with Gus having to repeatedly intercede.

 At the Chasseur house, Gus has Lloyd and Caroline tied up while they continue to bicker.
-Knowing that Murray usually seeks refuge at seedy bars, Gus calls the local bar and manages to get in touch with him.
+Knowing that Murray usually seeks refuge at seedy bars, Gus calls the local bar and gets in touch with him.
 He instructs Murray to steal a boat for their getaway.
 The police set up roadblocks and impose a curfew to look for Gus, while two officers go door-to-door.
-Lt.
-Huff, the police chief, is less than concerned because the town rarely sees criminal activity like this.

 Jesse, who has been away at a military school, arrives home earlier than his parents expect.
-Unbeknownst to them, Jesse has been blackmailing the school's commanding officer, Siskel, with photographs of an affair.
+Unbeknownst to them, he has been blackmailing the school's commanding officer, Siskel, with photographs of an affair.
 He is stashing the money with plans of running away.
 Gus has Jesse tied up along with his parents.
 Jesse, unhappy with his home life, pleads to join Gus into a life of crime.
-Gus calls Jesse out on his naivety and tells the boy he should appreciate his comfortable upbringing.
+Gus calls him out on his naivety and tells him he should appreciate his comfortable upbringing.